-Having recently got engaged I have been pondering a lot whether to change my name once we are married.
-Although I personally hadn͛t really even thought of it as an issue, so many people have been asking me whether I will take my husband͛s name and I have started to realise that my decision is actually quite a big thing.
+Having recently got married I have been pondering whether to change my name.
+Many people have been asking me whether I will take my husband’s name and I have started to realise that this requires some thought in relation to both work and personal identity!

-I am fortunate that my fiancé has a good surname (although in some ways that makes the choice even harder) and I am happy to perhaps have the best of both worlds and be a Worthington at home and a Fryer at work but in reality is that just too complicated?
-I mean, these days with Facebook, twitter, linkedin, Google + and every other digital channel that might pop up before the wedding, how could I possibly decide which is for personal use and which is for professional.
-I wonder whether I simply have to be ͚all in͛.
+I am fortunate that my husband has a good surname, (although in some ways that makes the choice even harder) and I am happy to perhaps have the best of both worlds and be a Worthington at home and a Fryer at work but in reality is that just too complicated?
+I mean, these days with Facebook, Instagram, twitter, linkedin, Google + and every other digital channel how can I possibly decide which is for personal use and which is for professional.
+Also in this day of proving your identity deciding which name remains on my passport and driving licence is critical as these are widely used for this purpose.
+I wonder whether I simply have to be ‘all in’.